eisen-oxid/thermit/server/README.md

 To interact with the database, use Diesel.
 To install use `cargo install diesel_cli --no-default-features --features postgres`.

-Run migrations with `diesel migration run`.
+With Diesel installed, you can run migrations with `diesel migration run`.
+This will create the needed tables.

+To start the server, a `.env` file must be created that contains some settings.
+You can find an example in `.env.example`.